ARMY STYLE

 Army

-To visibly represent being a soldier of Christ, Salvation Army soldiers (Christians) wear uniforms with blue epaulette.
-The S emblem on the collar is an acronym for "Salvation".
-Those who have been trained for two years at the Officer’s Training College (seminary school) and have been appointed as Salvation Army officers wear uniforms with red epaulettes and collar patches.
-Officers are promoted to Lieutenant, Captain, and Major depending on the number of years of service, and some officers are given special duties and are promoted to Lieut-Colonel, Colonel and Commissioner.
+As a visible sign of being soldiers of Christ, Salvation Army members wear uniforms with blue epaulettes.
+The "S" emblem on the collar stands for "Salvation."
+Those who complete two years of training at the Officer’s Training College (seminary) and are commissioned as Salvation Army officers wear uniforms with red epaulettes and collar patches.
+Officers are promoted through ranks such as Lieutenant, Captain, and Major based on years of service, with some advancing to Lieut-Colonel, Colonel, or Commissioner based on special assignments.

 Tricolour

-The flag is hung at all bases where the Salvation Army operates, such as corps (church), hospitals, social welfare facilities, and headquarters.
-The military flag is designed in red, blue, and yellow, and is sometimes called a tricolor flag.
-Each color has a religious meaning, where "blue" represents the purity of God, the Creator of the world, "red" represents the blood of the Atonement that Jesus Christ shed on the cross, and "yellow" represents the fire of the Holy Spirit, and as a whole represents the Trinity God of the Father, the Son, and the Holy Spirit.
+The Salvation Army flag is displayed at all its locations, including corps (churches), hospitals, social welfare facilities, and headquarters.
+The flag, designed in red, blue, and yellow, is often called the "tricolor flag."
+Each color carries a religious meaning: "blue" represents the purity of God, "red" symbolizes Christ’s atoning blood, and "yellow" signifies the fire of the Holy Spirit—altogether representing the Trinity.